amirih/practice-test-jest/README.md

 # practice-test-jest

-## A  simple test writtren in nodejs and jest
+## A simple test written in nodejs and jest